 So, what exactly was it like on Mackinac Island in previous centuries?
 Here’s a look at Mackinac Island in 1620, 1720, 1820 and 1920.
 Each snippet gives us a broader sense and appreciation of why Mackinac Island is so special still today.

 400 years ago – While the Mayflower was bringing Pilgrims to New England in 1620, French explorers were venturing westward toward the Upper Great Lakes into what was then known as New France.
 It would be 14 years until a European first laid eyes on Mackinac Island, and 50 years until a Catholic mission was established on the island.
-The reconstructed Missionary Bark Chapel commemorates that mission.
+The reconstructed Missionary Bark Chapel on Mackinac Island commemorates that mission.
 It’s located in Marquette Park, which is named after the French missionary who started settlements in nearby St. Ignace and Sault Ste.
 Marie.
 The park, which also features a giant statue of Marquette, happens to be the best picnic spot in Michigan.

 300 years ago – By 1720, the Straits of Mackinac had become the primary transportation corridor in the Upper Great Lakes, fueling a vibrant fur trade that powered the economy of New France.
 Just five years earlier, to safeguard the fur trade, the French built Fort Michilimackinac on the mainland at the tip of Michigan’s Lower Peninsula in what is now Mackinaw City.
-But while the fur trade will remain the primary economic activity in the Mackinac area well into the 19th century, in just over 40 years the French will relinquish control of Fort Michilimackinac to the British following the French & Indian War.
+But while the fur trade would remain the primary economic activity in the Mackinac area well into the 19th century, in just over 40 years the French would relinquish control of Fort Michilimackinac to the British following the French & Indian War.

 100 years ago – While the fur trade continued well into the 1800s, the military and economic significance of Fort Mackinac began to wane.
 By the latter half of the 19th century, tourism began to emerge as the hallmark of Mackinac Island.
 Much of the island was designated as a national park, staffed by soldiers from the fort, and beautiful hotels and Victorian cottages began sprouting.
 As more vacationers arrived, entrepreneurs worked to make Mackinac Island synonymous with fudge.
 In the 1920s, downtown shops innovated the brilliant techniques of demonstrating fudge making right in front of customers and using large ceiling fans to waft the sweet scent out into the street.
 And although R.E.
 Olds started churning out automobiles in Lansing two decades ago, Mackinac Island banned cars – a distinctive characteristic that remains to this day.